hhexo/dd-star/GUIDE.md

 Also, of course you should have a C++ compiler.
 At the moment `dd-star` supports `gcc` and `clang`.

-To test the prerequisites, check that you can build a bare clone of `dd-star`.
+To test the prerequisites, check that you can build a clone of `dd-star`.

     $ git clone https://github.com/hhexo/dd-star.git
     ...